Trakehner: Characteristics

 Owing to its Thoroughbred ancestry, the Trakehner is of rectangular build, with a long sloping shoulder, good hindquarters, short cannons, and a medium-long, crested and well-set neck.
 The head is often finely chiseled, narrow at the muzzle, with a broad forehead.
-It is known for its "floating trot" - full of impulsion and suspension.
+It is known for its "floating trot" – full of impulsion and suspension.
 The Trakehner possesses a strong, medium-length back and powerful hindquarters.

 Trakehners are athletic and trainable, with good endurance, while some are more spirited than horses of other warmblood breeds.
 Trakehners breed true to type, due to the purity of the bloodlines, making it valuable for upgrading other warmbloods.

-History
+Breed history

 Old Prussians and other Baltic people such as the Lithuanians were noted for their hardy horses and cavalry during the early Middle Ages.
 During their conquest of Old Prussians in the 13th century Prussian crusade, the conquering Teutonic Knights named the Old Prussian horse a Schwaikenpferd, a small primitive horse.
 Beginning in the 14th century, knights used it to breed their military horses, and descendants of the Schwaikenpferd were later used by Masovian and Ostsiedlung farmers for light utility work.
 During the 16th and 17th centuries, the people of Ducal Prussia, Brandenburg, and Royal Prussia used a wide variety of horses from the Polish–Lithuanian Commonwealth, Crimean Tatars, Ottoman Turkey, Wallachia, Moldavia and Transylvania, Holy Roman Empire for their cavalry and stud horses, crossed on local animals.

 In 1732 King Frederick William I of Prussia used these horses and other imports to establish the Trakehnen Stud at the East Prussian town Trakehnen (now Yasnaya Polyana, Russia).
 Soldiers cleared the forest at the River Pissa between Stallupönen and Gumbinnen.
 In 1739 the king gave it to crown prince Frederick II of Prussia, who often sold stallions to make money.
 After his death in 1786 it became state property, named Königlich Preußisches Hauptgestüt Trakehnen.

 Between 1817 and 1837 the stud added Arabian, Thoroughbred, and Hanoverian horse blood to their stock.
 One especially influential Thoroughbred was Perfectionist, by Persimmon, who won The Derby and the St Leger in 1896.
 He was to be the sire of the great Trakehner stallion Tempelhüter, and most modern Trakehners can be traced to these two stallions.
 The Arabian blood was added to offset possible flaws of the Thoroughbred.

 East Prussian farmers were encouraged to bring their mares, by then known for their hardiness and quality, to Trakehnen's stallions.
 This enabled the rapid transformation of the breed into much sought-after army remounts: sure-footed, intelligent and athletic.
 By 1918 60,000 mares per year were bred to East Prussian stallions.

 In 1919 the Treaty of Versailles limited Germany's army to 100,000 troops and so the breed's focus was again turned to producing horses suitable to farm duties.
 For this purpose, sires of heavier conformation (build) were used, the most successful being Ararad, Dampfross, Hyperion, Pythagoras and Tempelhüter.
 These stallions, while refined, possessed much substance and bone.
 Their influence is still seen on the modern Trakehner.